 You have likely heard the term photogrammetry before, but what is photogrammetry and why is it beneficial for your worksite surveys?
-In drone surveying, photogrammetry is the process of measuring real-world objects and terrain features from aerial images.
-As drones follow their programmed flight plan, they collect thousands of photographs of conditions on the ground.
+In drone surveying, photogrammetry is the process of measuring real-world objects and terrain features from aerial imagery.
+As drones follow their programmed flight path, they collect thousands of photographs of conditions on the ground.

-Although it may seem like the drone is collecting more images than you actually need, the multiple vantage points of one location on the ground are processed to create a 2D orthophoto and a 3D digital terrain model that’s an exact representation of conditions of a site.
-This highly accurate 3D model is incredibly useful for a wide range of industries, including civil construction, mining, aggregates and waste management.
+Although it may seem like the drone is collecting more images than you actually need during land surveying, the multiple target points of one location on the ground are processed to create a 2D orthophoto and a 3D digital terrain model that’s an exact representation of conditions on a worksite.
+These highly accurate 3D models are surprisingly useful for a wide range of industries, including civil construction, mining, aggregates, and waste management.

 Photogrammetry applications in earthworks

-Photogrammetry is a quick, cost-effective method for collecting data at a variety of sites.
+Aerial photogrammetry is a quick, cost-effective method for collecting data at a variety of sites.
 In fact, there are certain situations where photogrammetry is the best option, namely civil construction/earthworks; mining and aggregates; and waste management.
-Since these industries rely on incredibly precise points, site managers rely on photogrammetry’s realistic mapping results that are true to life.
+Since these industries rely on incredibly precise points, site managers rely on the realistic mapping results from photogrammetric data.

 Some key industry-specific benefits include:

-Civil construction: Photogrammetry technology is invaluable for infrastructure planning and design.
-Real-time data helps contractors manage site progress, keeping costs down and preventing delays.
+- Civil construction: Photogrammetry technology is invaluable for infrastructure planning and design.
+Real-time data helps construction workers manage site progress, keeping costs down and preventing delays.

-Earthworks: Photogrammetry creates topographic maps of earthworks sites.
+- Earthworks: Photogrammetry creates topographic maps of earthworks sites.
 The data is key for identifying precise earthwork quantities.
-Not only does photogrammetry data provide verification of work, but it also helps keep projects running smoothly and within budget with volume measurements that offer accurate calculations of cost and labor time.
+Not only does photogrammetry data provide verification of work, but it also helps keep projects running smoothly and within budget with volume measurements that accurately calculate costs and labor time.

-Mining and aggregates: The digital terrain models created with the help of photogrammetry helps mining operators get quick information regarding the volume of stockpiles or areas to be excavated.
+- Mining and aggregates: The digital terrain models created with the help of photogrammetry helps mining operators obtain quick information regarding stockpile volumes or areas to be excavated.
 Operators have easy access to up-to-date calculation of stockpile volumes, not only improving consistency in inventory reports but also speedy validation of the amount of material moved by subcontractors.

-Waste management: Digital terrain models help site managers optimize their landfills.
-They help site managers monitor capacity and provide an accurate reading of density of specific cells.
+- Waste management: Digital surface models help site managers optimize their landfills by monitoring capacity and providing an accurate density reading for specific cells.
 Photogrammetry data allows site managers to make strategic decisions about where teams should spend their time, where to build new cells, and many other important choices.

 Automated workflows helps survey teams harness the power of photogrammetry